Skip to Content

 • How many bodies they are sharing the tent with (or if they are sleeping outside) .

 Obviously, it’s not very cut and dry.
-No matter what bag a child is sleeping in, make sure they are dressed appropriately for the weather (wool or synthetics, hat if needed, extra layers to add on if needed, socks, etc. etc.)
+No matter what bag a child is sleeping in, make sure they are dressed appropriately for the weather (wool or synthetics, hat if needed, extra layers to add on if needed, and socks).

 Sleeping pads are key to keeping warm while camping and are important in conjunction with sleeping bags for kids.
 When you roll off of them (or spin or nudge or whatever your kids do), you lose a ton of warmth.